CarlosRobertoMedeiros/udemy-angularjs/readme.md

 				- Custom Filters

 			Promisses, $q and $http
-				-
+				- Using $http

-		* To emulate the Front End use: http-server
+				- Handling Promises
-		- Gulp (in progress)
+				- Moving $http Call out of the Controller
-		- Bootstrap 4 (in progress)
+				- More about $http with Parameters
-		- AngularJS 1.6.4 (in progress)
+				- Creating Promises to Make Asyncronous Functions